bhisaac/5eFP/5eFP-SRD.md

 # Time

-5eFP simplifies time by adding a countdown clock with eight segments called the time marker.
-At the start of the game session, the marker is set to 0.
-The time marker advances by +1 when an encounter ends, when you complete a rest, or when using certain game features.
-When the time marker reaches 8, the PCs recall after the encounter or rest ends.

 Keep track of how long PCs are deployed on an unexplored world map tile.
 The time marker begins at 0 and increases by +1 when an encounter ends or after a rest.
-If three footholds are resolved and the PCs reveal additional footholds, each increases the time marker by +1.
+If three footholds are resolved and the PCs reveal additional footholds, each revealed foothold increases the time marker by +1.
 If the players have already obtained the setting handbook requirement, and the PCs reveal additional setting handbook requirements, each increases the time marker by +1.
 When the time marker reaches 8, all PCs instantaneously Recall.

 In combat and other fast-­paced situations, the game relies on **rounds**, a 6-­second span of time.